 - 4.1.
-In December 2023, the Government issued an updated NPPF.
-The NPPF requires local planning authorities (LPAs) to identify and update annually their supply of deliverable housing sites.
+In December 2023 the Government issued an updated NPPF.
+The NPPF requires Local Planning Authorities (LPAs) to identify and update annually their supply of deliverable housing sites.
 In order to do this, LPAs can prepare an annual position statement (APS), which is produced through engagement with developers and other stakeholders and is considered by the Planning Inspectorate (on behalf of the Secretary of State). - 4.2.
-The APS will be submitted to the Planning Inspectorate (PINS).
-PINS will then review the APS and assess:

-1 Calculated using the 2014-based household projections for the period 2024-2034, and an affordability ratio of 11.03.
+This APS has been informed by: - stakeholder engagement that took place in June-July 2024, - direct engagement with landowners and agents that took place in April May 2024, - a review of planning history and building control records, and - residential site monitoring work. - 4.3.
+A draft version of the APS was submitted to the Planning Inspectorate (PINS) prior to the 31 July.
+PINS reviewed the APS and assessed: - if the correct procedure had been followed in line with the planning practice guidance on housing supply and delivery, and - whether both sufficient information has been provided and engagement had taken place to justify a site's inclusion in the five-year housing land supply schedule. - 4.4.
+PINS issued a recommendation on 26 September 2024 and confirmed that Dorset Council can demonstrate a housing land supply position of 5.02 years, and that this position is now confirmed until 31 October 2025.